ddushev/react-book-project/README.md

 # Architecture
 1. Project structure
-   - Using Vite for React building tool
+   - Using Vite for React building tool.
-   - The "public" folder holds the bootstrap CSS, images, JS, and SASS files required for this template
+   - The "public" folder holds the bootstrap CSS, images, JS, and SASS files required for this template.
-   - The "src" folder holds the components, context, hooks, services, and utilities for the app
+   - The "src" folder holds the components, context, hooks, services, and utilities for the app.
    - The index.html file is the entry point of the app and it loads the necessary fonts, stylesheets, javascript libraries, and the main JSX module.
 2. Component hierarchy
-   - The App.jsx component is the main component loaded by the main JSX module which holds the context and routing for the rest of the components
+   - The App.jsx component is the main component loaded by the main JSX module which holds the context and routing for the rest of the components.
    - Header, Footer, Newsletter, and BackToTop are the components that are loaded no matter the route.
-The rest of the components are loaded when a particular route is navigated
+The rest of the components are loaded when a particular route is navigated.
-   - Most used components are RoomsCatalog, RoomDetails RoomCard, and CommonHeader which based on the current route and other criteria display different information
+   - Most used components are RoomsCatalog, RoomDetails RoomCard, and CommonHeader which based on the current route and other criteria display different information.
 3. Routing
+   - The app uses routing via the "react-router-dom" library.
+   - All routes can be found in the App.jsx component.
+   - Some of the routes are protected depending on whether the user is logged in/logged out or the relation between the user and the particular resource(owner or not).
+   - If the user tries to access an invalid route he is shown the NotFound page.
-5. State management
+4. State management
+   - The app uses the built-in React Context API to create context and along with useEffect and useState hooks to manage state
+   - The AuthContext, RoomContext, and MessageContext hold the state for the particular resources and wrap all app components in order to share it
 6. API integration
 7. Styling
 8. Deployment